 There’s still much to do and you must have vision as the range will be replaced with cabinets when we add gas our cooktop, the counters and sink are coming up soon.
 And we are working on building a new cabinet for our double wall oven presently.
 Oh the fun!

 I hope you enjoyed my latest addition to our kitchen with my faux crate drawers.
-I can’t wait to show you the next update.
-Stay tuned by becoming a follower and join in on the fun.
+I can’t wait to show you the FULL REVEAL HERE.